-Course Highlights: Intermediate Band performs several times during the year including three school concerts, the District XI Band Assessment, and at an annual clinic/spring trip.
+Course Highlights: There are two Intermediate Bands, and they perform several times during the year including three school concerts, the District XI Band Assessment, and at an annual clinic/spring trip.

 Intermediate Band students are encouraged to audition for the All-District Band and participate in the District Solo and Ensemble Festival.
 They also have the opportunity to audition for the Robinson MS Jazz Band, which meets once a week after school.

 Who should take this course: Anyone with experience playing a band instrument.
+This course requires a student materials fee as listed in FCPS Notice 5922.